 USA Softball NCAA NFHS

 Construction

 The official bat shall be of one piece construction, multi-piece permanently assembled or two-piece interchangeable construction.
 If the bat is designed with interchangeable components it must meet the following additional criteria: 1 Mating components must have a unique locking key to prevent uncertified equipment combinations in the field.
 2 All component combinations must meet the one-piece bat rules.
 3 Manufacturer must demonstrate that the interchangeable bat fails in a safe manner (i.e. visible damage before locking feature(s) fail(s).
 4 Bat components must be designed in a way to prevent uncertified equipment alterations.
-3.1 The barrel, taper and handle shall be of one piece or multi-piece permanently assembled 3.1.1.1 Same as USA Softball 1-5-1a
+3.1 The barrel, taper and handle shall be of one piece or multi-piece permanently assembled 3.3.1.1 Same as USA Softball 1-5-1a

 USA Softball NCAA NFHS

-INCAA INFIG
+Warm Up Bats

-Warm Up Bats The warm-up bat shall meet the following requirements to be approved: A. Stamped with 1/4 inch letters WB on either end of the bat or marked in one inch letters the word WARM-UP BAT only on the barrel end of the bat.
+The warm-up bat shall meet the following requirements to be approved: A. Stamped with 1/4 inch letters WB on either end of the bat or marked in one inch letters the word WARM-UP BAT only on the barrel end of the bat.
 B. The warm- up bat shall comply with the safety grip and safety knob requirements of the official bat.
 C. Be of one-piece construction or a one-piece permanently assembled bat that clearly distinguishes itself as a warm- up bat and is approved by USA Softball.
 D. Shall have a safety knob of a minimum of 1/4 inch protruding at a 90 degree angle from the handle.
 It may be molded, lathed, welded or permanently fastened.
-E. Only approved attachments included in the list Non-altered, one-piece, wooden baseball or softball bats may be used in the pregame warm-ups or in the on-deck circle in addition to legal softball bats.
+E. Only approved attachments included in the list published by USA Softball can be used on warm-up bats.
+3.2A-E Non-altered, one-piece, wooden baseball or softball bats may be used in the pregame warm-ups or in the on-deck circle in addition to legal softball bats.
 Attachments to a bat (such as sleeves, donuts and fans), are not allowed in the on-deck circle.
 3.5 Warm-up bats used in the on-deck circle shall have all parts permanently and securely attached at the time of manufacture and at the time of use.
 No more than two bats shall be used when warming up in the on-deck circle.
 Devices added to a bat for warm-up purposes shall be commercially manufactured specifically for a softball bat and shall be securely attached, so as not to disengage during use.
 Such devices shall take, but not exceed, the general shape and size of a bat including the grip.
 1-5-3

 Official Softball

 Certified Approved: Only softballs which bear an ASA or USA Softball approved certification mark signifying compliance with the Ball COR and Ball Compression limitations then in effect and, and which satisfy all other applicable provisions in Rule 3, Section 3 will be allowed for use in USA Softball Championship Play.
-Check the Non-Approved Ball List on the USA Softball Web Site; www.usasoftball.com. under the "Certified" 3.3A The home host team shall be responsible for providing a minimum of five twelve game balls of the same specifications and manufacturer.
-Each game shall begin with two new game balls (one rubbed by each team, so the manufacturer's gloss is removed) and three ten additional (new or game quality) balls.
-The dynamic stiffness of 12" softballs shall not exceed 7,500 pounds/inch when tested under current ASTM test methods.
+Check the Non-Approved Ball List on the USA Softball Web Site; www.usasoftball.com, under the "Certified Equipment" tab.
+Effective January 1, 2024 specifications will be the same between all three organizations.
+3.3A • 3.2.1, 3.2.2 The dynamic stiffness of 12" softballs shall not exceed 7,500 pounds/inch when tested under current ASTM test methods.
 The NFHS Authenticating Mark shall be on each ball as shown in Figure 1-4 of the NFHS rule book.
+Effective January 1, 2025 specifications will be the same as USA Softball.
+1-3-8